-Below is list of some of the more frequently used terms in the business valuation industry.
-As a customer and savvy business professional, you may already be familiar with these fundamentals and what they really mean to your business.
+Below are some of the more frequently used terms in the business valuation industry.
+As a current or prospective business owner, you may already be familiar with these terms and what they really mean to your business.

 Adjusted Book Value

 A method within the asset approach whereby all assets and liabilities (including off-balance sheet, intangible, and contingent) are adjusted to their fair market values.

 Arbitrage Pricing Theory